kncogic/tintx/README.md

 # tintx
 A real time analytic project of ICO's running on the blockchain protocol.

+frontend can be viewd at https://kncogic.github.io/tintxwf.github.io/

+backend still in progress.
+Raw file added from Snipe-IT Open Source Project.

 WHITEPAPER / PRODUCT REQUIREMENTS DOCUMENT
 TINT X PROJECT